rosendot/altura-boost-site/README.md

 - **Customers** browse and purchase boosting services for games like Call of Duty Black Ops 7 (weapon camos, rank boosts, challenges, battle passes)
 - **Boosters** apply to join the platform, accept jobs from the job board, and earn competitive pay for their gaming skills

-The platform features secure payment processing via Stripe, real-time updates via Socket.IO, and user authentication through Supabase.
+The platform features secure payment processing via Stripe, automatic job updates via polling, and user authentication through Supabase.

 ## Tech Stack